aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-sqs-with-lambda-enrichment-dotnet/README.md

-# SQS to Step Functions Workflow using EventBridge Pipes
+# SQS to SQS with EventBridge Pipes and Lambda Enrichment

-This pattern demonstrates sending SQS messages directly to a Step Functions workflow using EventBridge Pipes.
+This pattern demonstrates sending SQS messages to another SQS queue with a Lambda function to enrich the data.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.